aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 ### Canary Test Property

 The `test` property represents the test that the canary executes.
-You can call `Test.custom()` which will allow you to specify a custom script and handler for the canary.
+You can call `Test.custom()`, which will allow you to specify a custom script and handler for the canary.
 To specify the script in the `code` property, use the static method `code.fromInline()`.

 ```ts
 const canary = new Canary(this, 'MyCanary', {